raclettejs/raclette-docs/compiled-docs/docs/examples/cooking-steps/frontend/plugin/routeDeclaration.md

 - target - The target URI
 - method - the http method to use
-- storeActionType - determines how a response from this endpoint is interpreted by the store can be "dataPush, dataUpdate, dataCreate, dataDelete, dataHardDelete, dataMove, dataRestore"
+- storeActionType - determines how a response from this endpoint is interpreted by the store can be "dataRead, dataUpdate, dataCreate, dataDelete, dataHardDelete, dataMove, dataRestore"

 ::::